HumanBoy23/Splash-Bootlogo-Maker-tulip/README.md

 <li> Use ffmpeg or photoshop to convert images to *.bmp (Other image formats are not supported) </li>
 </ul>
 IF you get "FATAL_ERROR" warning, then it means files are missing.
-Redownload this tool and or check bmps folder all files like; boot,fastboot,unlocked,destroyed bmps should be there or else the tool will not generate splash.img <br><br>
+Redownload this tool and or check bmps folder all files like; boot, fastboot, unlocked, destroyed bmp files should be there or else the tool will not generate splash.img <br><br>

 If everything went as it is should then Your custom splash will be inside output